TheStig294/100-more-randomats-pack-1/README.md

 _randomat_whoa_timer_ - Default: 3 - Time between being given spin attacks\
 _randomat_whoa_strip_ - Default: 1 - The event strips your other weapons\
 _randomat_whoa_weaponid_ - Default: weapon_ttt_whoa_randomat - Id of the weapon given

+## YEET

+When a player is damaged, they are launched up into the air, and a sound effect plays from them.\
+By default, this has a 10 second cooldown before a player can be launched by damage again, to prevent infinite loops with fall damage.\
+\
+_ttt_randomat_yeet_ - Default: 1 - Whether this randomat is enabled\
+_randomat_yeet_cooldown_ - Default: 10 - Cooldown between 'yeets', in seconds\
+_randomat_yeet_force_ - Default: 1000 - 'Yeet' force

 ## You spin me right round baby...